Throw Builder Class¶

 dependencies between games.
 This means that a general-purpose class like Outcome

-has to depend on some a superclass (or interface) that encompasses the Craps-specific Throw
+has to depend on some a superclass (or interface) that encompasses the Craps-specific Throw as

-well as the Roulette-specific Bin
+well as the Roulette-specific Bin.

 Additional Classes.
 To break the dependency between a general-purposes class